Verbier Festival Academy

 - One aria or excerpt from the featured opera, Mozart’s The Magic Flute

 - One other aria of singer’s choice (can also be from The Magic Flute)

 - One art song (language of choice)

-Singers may bring their own accompanist to live auditions or an accompanist will be provided by the Verbier Festival for a nominal fee.
+Singers may bring their own accompanist to live auditions or an accompanist will be provided by the Verbier Festival.

 Singers will be asked to prepare an audition of 15 minutes’ duration, which includes:

 - One aria or excerpt from Mozart’s Magic Flute (if applicable to desired role; otherwise, an aria from an opera of a similar style and in singer’s vocal range)

 - One other aria or art song of singer’s choice

 - A short reading of dialogue from Mozart’s Magic Flute

 Singers may choose to sing the same repertoire as was submitted for their video audition.